 Excerpt from Chapter Three: ‘In these images I was making, in homes, in the kitchen, in living rooms and bedrooms, I eventually saw something that made sense: the shadow.
 The detail of an object is lost as the flash blasts out the scene, but the shadow of a falling ball gives depth to the image, revealing the creases in the sheet, the folds and curves that delineate the valleys of grey.’

 A copy of the book incl. postage and packing in the UK is £34.
 Please order through below link.
-Overseas posting options will be added to the list, please contact me at firstname.lastname@example.org if any queries.
+Please contact me at email@example.com for overseas postings or if any queries.